Texas vs Georgia Prediction — AI Finds CAN'T MISS CFB Lines & Props (Nov 15)

 Texas vs Georgia Prop Picks (AI)

-Remi is pouring through loads of datapoints on each team.
-In fact, anytime the Longhorns and Bulldogs play there’s always several intriguing trends to key in on.
-Not to mention games played at Sanford Stadium in Nov rarely follow normal, predictable betting trends.
+Remi is pouring through mountains of data on each team.
+In fact, anytime the Longhorns and Bulldogs play there’s always several intriguing observations to key in on.
+Not to mention games played at Sanford Stadium in Nov almost always follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: J. Endries over 17.5 Receiving Yards.